oliveiraleo/LoRa-RSSI-Grabber/README.md

 ## Project Description

 This source code provides a framework that sends control packets and collects RSSI measurements.
-It is designed to control Multitech`s mDot and xDot LoRa devices using the The Things Network infrastructure as backend.
+It is designed to control Multitech`s mDot and xDot LoRa devices using the [The Things Network](https://www.thethingsnetwork.org/) infrastructure as back-end.
 LoRa RSSI Grabber is capable of creating datasets cotaining RSSI measurements, it helped creating [this dataset](https://github.com/oliveiraleo/LoRa-RSSI-dataset-outdoor) and was used as a proof of concept of the first step of a key generation framework called [RSSignal](https://github.com/oliveiraleo/RSSignal-LoRa).

 ## Repository File Description

 \- `send_position.py`: This is the legacy source code obtained from the [original repo](https://github.com/mateusomattos/loraLTA)

-\- `send_control_packets.py`: Python script that contains the project's main functionality (Take a look at the section `Project Description`)
+\- `send_control_packets.py`: Python script that contains the project's main functionality (take a look at the section `Project Description` above)

-\- `pip-requirements.txt`: Python/pip modules required in order to run the python script (these should be already installed inside the env `pyvenv`)
+\- `pip-requirements.txt`: Python/pip modules required in order to run the python script (see the full instructions on the `Creating a venv and installing the requirements` [section](#creating-a-venv-and-installing-the-requirements))

 \- `os-requirements.txt`: Operating system packets* required in order to run the python script